sam-dar/Expense-tracker-CLI/README.md

 # Expense Tracker CLI (Node.js)

 This is a simple command-line expense tracker application built using Node.js.
 It allows you to manage your expenses directly from the terminal.
+It is inspired from the Expense Tracker project https://roadmap.sh/projects/expense-tracker featured in the Backend Roadmap from roadmap.sh.

 ## Features